Bongu (film): Production

 New director Tej began working on Bongu during the middle of 2015 and stated the road movie would be shot with the backdrops of Dindigal, Madurai, Chennai, and Mumbai.
 The film was stated to have been based on supercars and would feature several luxury cars.
-Natarajan Subramaniam was announced to play the lead role in the film during October 2015, with Raai Laxmi and Pooja Bisht also revealed to be a part of the cast.
+Natty Subramaniam was announced to play the lead role in the film during October 2015, with Raai Laxmi and Pooja Bisht also revealed to be a part of the cast.
 Raai Laxmi suffered an injury during November 2015 and subsequently had to opt-out of the project, with Ruhi Singh replacing her in the lead role.

 Soundtrack

 The music composed by Srikanth Deva.

 Reception

 Chennai Vision wrote, "Had only the director focused on avoiding unwanted elements and adding more pace to the proceedings, Bongu could have easily emerged yet another Sathuranga Vettai".
 Baradwaj Rangan of Film Companion called it "A Phenomenally Dull Caper Movie" in his review.
 The Hindu wrote, "The writing, for the most part, is pedestrian and the actors rarely light up a scene.
 Bongu is barely watchable."
 Indian Express wrote, "The film has tried to ride on the wave of Sathuranga Vettai's success, and to those who expect Bongu to be similar, please read the film's title once again".
 Times of India wrote "To sum up, Bongu is a harmless entertainer with a few engaging moments.
 A tightly-packed screenplay could have made it a much more interesting watch".
 Deccan Chronicle wrote "Bongu is entertaining, but the lack of jaw-dropping displays and careful craftsmanship makes it enjoyable only in parts".